quarkusio/quarkus-super-heroes/ui-super-heroes/README.md

 2. Follow the steps above section, *Building the Application*.
 3. Set the `API_BASE_URL` environment variable with the appropriate [Fights Service](../rest-fights) hostname and port.
    > By default, the [`rest-fights`](../rest-fights) service runs on port `8082`, so setting `API_BASE_URL=http://localhost:8082` will do.
-4. Start the service using the command `npm start`.
+4. Start the service using the command `quarkus dev`.
     - You can also set the environment variable `CALCULATE_API_BASE_URL=true` to have it compute the base URL.
 Only use this option if the UI url is in the form of `ui-super-heroes.somewhere.com`.
 In this instance, setting `CALCULATE_API_BASE_URL=true` will replace `ui-super-heroes` in the URL with `rest-fights`.

 There is also a container image available that you can use instead: